Aditya4289/Fake_Website_DetectorusingAI-ML/README.md

-# Phishing Website Detection by Machine Learning Techniques
+# Fake Website Detection by Machine Learning Techniques

 ## Objective
-A phishing website is a common social engineering method that mimics trustful uniform resource locators (URLs) and webpages.
+A fake website is a common social engineering method that mimics trustful uniform resource locators (URLs) and webpages.
 The objective of this project is to train machine learning models and deep neural nets on the dataset created to predict phishing websites.
 Both phishing and benign URLs of websites are gathered to form a dataset and from them required URL and website content-based features are extracted.
 The performance level of each model is measures and compared.

 ## Data Collection
 The set of phishing URLs are collected from opensource service called **PhishTank**.
 This service provide a set of phishing URLs in multiple formats like csv, json etc. that gets updated hourly.
 To download the data: https://www.phishtank.com/developer_info.php.
 From this dataset, 5000 random phishing URLs are collected to train the ML models.